Cypress Swamps Adventure

 Night in forest cabins

-After our morning session at one of the countless cypress ponds we will check out from our cabins and will start to drive even more south to get peak of the cypress foliage colors on south Florida.
+After our morning session at one of the countless cypress ponds we will check out from our cabins and will start to drive even more west along the Florida-Georgia state line toward Panama City to get peak of the cypress foliage colors.

 By this time we have already seen lakes full of cypress with thin colorful trunks and a huge cypress along the river banks and surrounding ponds.
 The new place would be something absolutely different.
-Expect to see a bottom parts of a cypress roots that look like a hundreds of snakes meandering along each other and creating unbelievable abstract pictures.
+Expect to see a huge dead cypress' trunks along with live cypress in the middle of the lake and creating unbelievable abstract pictures.

-At the dusk we will have a dinner with the most exceptional and impressive view on Miami's Downtown and our workshop will be officially over.
+In Jacksonville we will have the last dinner as a group and our workshop will be officially over.

 VIEW FULL PICTURE GALLERIES BELOW